 How Hard is the Pennine Way?

 It’s hard.
 And depending on the weather and the conditions, it can be very hard.
 Even if you’re a very experienced walker, you’ll still struggle – 270 miles is a huge mental and physical challenge.
 And even if you think you’re well prepared, you’re probably not well prepared.

 Make sure you’re aware of any niggles and injuries you might get along the way.
 Do you sometimes get a sore knee?
 You’ll definitely get a sore knee on the Pennine Way.
 Do you sometimes get a bad back?
 You’ll definitely get a bad back on the Pennine Way.
 Do you sometimes… I’m sure you get the idea.

-For that reason, make sure you carry painkillers, a first aid kit, and good shoes and hiking poles (you’ll find my recommended gear down below in the article).
+For that reason, make sure you carry pain relievers, a first aid kit, and good shoes and hiking poles (you’ll find my recommended gear down below in the article).

 There’s nothing hugely technical about the Pennine Way, but the conditions can sometimes be insanely boggy, especially in the higher stretches of barren, flat land.
 On some sections in Northumberland National Park, for example, the actual route can be so boggy that it’s impassable, so you’ll have to make small detours.

 The Pennine Way is also a big mental challenge.
 Whatever happens, you need to keep walking.
 Whether the weather is bad, or whether you’re in pain, or whether you’re tired, you need to keep walking.

 But for many people, this is all part of the appeal.
 Because if it’s not physically and mentally challenging, what’s the point?